oarevalo/BugLogHQ/README.md

 2. Release Notes
 -----------------------------------------------------------------------

+### New in 1.8 (4/2012)
+* Users can now be restricted to access only specific applications assigned by the Administrator.
+Restricted users will only be able to see bug reports for their assigned applications and create rules for those applications.
+* CRUD screens to manage Severities, Hosts and Applications.
+These are accessed through the Settings page and are only accessible to users in Admin role.
+* The REST listener can now receive data in the body of the HTTP request encoded as a JSON object
+* Checkpoint Tracking.
+The CFM listener now has a checkpoint() method that you can use to track checkpoints or milestons during the page execution.
+If a bug is sent, then those checkpoints will be displayed on the full bug report.
+* Remote Listener.
+This is a different listener type that allows the BugLog webapp and the Listener endpoint to be on separate servers, while at the same time allowing the webapp to control the listener.
+* Individual users can now be assigned their own API keys to submit bug reports
+* Added option to toggle on/off the automatic creation of hosts/severities/applications when a new bug report is received.
+* Rules changes are now applied inmediately without the need to restart the listener service.

 ### New in 1.7 (9/2012)
 * A new "Dashboard" homepage.
 * More granular and finer timespans to view received errors.